Measuring Innovation to Drive Business Growth

 - Percentage of sales from products introduced in the past X year(s)

 Another challenge experienced by business leaders interested in defining metrics is “metrics overload”.
-A Business Week article recently noted that “many companies have too many metrics and try to measure everything with different criteria”.
+A Business Week article recently noted that “many companies have too many metrics and try to measure everything with different criteria.”
 This overload causes executives to view their metrics as missing “the heart of the matter” and are dissatisfied with their existing approach to measuring innovation.
 What gets measured drives behavior.
-Too many metrics leads to excessive activities that provide little value and often drive behavior in cross-purposes.
+Too many metrics leads to excessive activities that provide little value and often drive conflicting behaviors.

 The Metrics Imperative